flame-engine/flame/doc/flame/inputs/other_inputs.md

 ## ToggleButtonComponent

-The [ToggleButtonComponent] is a [AdvancedButtonComponent] with state switching: selected and not selected
+The [ToggleButtonComponent] is an [AdvancedButtonComponent] that can switch between selected and not selected

 In addition to the already existing skins, the [ToggleButtonComponent] contains the following skins: